braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/storage.md

 * Push Auth Status
 * Ad Tracking Enabled

-{% alert note %} IDFA is not collected automatically by the SDK and may optionally be passed to Braze by implementing Braze's `ABKIDFADelegate` protocol after obtaining explicit tracking opt-in from the end user through the App Tracking Transparency framework. {% endalert %}
+{% alert note %} IDFA is not collected automatically by the SDK and may optionally be passed to Braze by implementing Braze's `ABKIDFADelegate` protocol after the end user explicitly opts-in to tracking through the App Tracking Transparency framework. {% endalert %}

 Configurable device fields are defined in the [`ABKDeviceOptions`](https://github.com/Appboy/appboy-ios-sdk/blob/4390e9eac8401bccdb81b053fa54eb87b1f6fcaa/Appboy-tvOS-SDK/AppboyTVOSKit.framework/Headers/Appboy.h#L179) enum.
 To disable or specify the device field you'd like to allowlist, assign the bitwise `OR` of desired fields to [`ABKDeviceAllowlistKey`](https://github.com/Appboy/appboy-ios-sdk/blob/fed071000722673754da288cace15c1ff8aca432/AppboyKit/include/Appboy.h#L148) in the `appboyOptions` of `startWithApiKey:inApplication:withAppboyOptions:`.